 FUNDING AREAS: K-12 education, racial equity in education, student-centered learning

-Throughout its history, NMEF has favored grantees that reject a top-down, one-size-fits-all approach to learning and engages students in various ways to cater to their needs and skills.
-Personalized learning, competency-based learning, learning beyond the traditional classroom, and helping students take ownership of their learning processes are common themes of NMEF grantmaking.
-Going forward, NMEF is looking for ways to engage low-income students and students of colors in new ways to overcome racial disparities and discrepancies in college and career outcomes.
+In 2014, the foundation developed four new initiatives: Build Public Understanding and Demand, Build Educator Ownership, Leadership, and Capacity, Develop Effective Systems Designs, and Advance Quality and Rigor of Student-Centered Practices.
+More recently, this funder underwent a strategic review of its grantmaking and shifted its focus to racial equity.
+NMEF tends to support grantees that reject a top-down, one-size-fits-all approach to learning and engages students in various ways.
+Education grantmaking supports personalized learning, competency-based learning, learning beyond the traditional classroom, and helping students take ownership of their learning processes.
+NMEF further seeks ways to engage low-income students and students of colors to overcome racial disparities in college and career outcomes.
 High school-level student-centered approaches have been getting the bulk of this funder’s attention.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).